christianalfoni/christianalfoni.github.io/_posts/2015-03-01-true-isomorphic-apps-with-react-and-baobab.md

         };
         cursor.on('update', callback);

-      // If we are on the server we use the same cursor path defined,
+      // If we are on the server we use the same cursor path defined.
-      // but instead of using the Baobab API, as on the server this is just
+      // But instead of using the Baobab API, we use the path to drill
-      // a plain object.
-We use the path to drill into the state object and
-      // set the state
+      // into the state object and set the state
       } else {

         var path = this.cursors[cursorKey];